Dana Evan Kaplan: Publications

-Popular and Academic Writings
+Popular and academic writings

 Kaplan has written numerous essays and articles for a diverse range of publications, spanning newspapers, magazines, journals, and academic periodicals.

 Many outlets specifically cater to Jewish audiences, such as The Forward, Haaretz, Tablet, The Jerusalem Post, Jewish Spectator, Moment, Midstream, The Times of Israel, American Jewish Archives Journal, Jewish Telegraphic Agency, Shofar: An Interdisciplinary Journal of Jewish Studies, Judaism: A Quarterly Journal of Jewish Life and Thought, Journal of Jewish Education, Australian Journal of Jewish Studies, European Judaism: A Journal for the New Europe, CCAR Journal, My Jewish Learning, Tradition: A Journal of Orthodox Jewish Thought, The Reconstructionist, Conservative Judaism, and The Journal of Progressive Judaism, to name a few.

 Some have a focus on faith or religion in general, such as Journal of Beliefs and Values, Scottish Journal of Religious Studies (now called Culture and Religion), and Journal of Contemporary Religion.

 Many are widely-read locally or around the globe, such as the Washington Post, HuffPost, AL.com (Alabama, United States), The Sunday Independent (South Africa), and the Jamaica Observer.

-Kaplan has also written encyclopedic articles on various topics related to Judaism for volumes including Encyclopedia Judaica, Worldmark Encyclopedia of Religious Practices, The Cambridge Dictionary of Judaism and Jewish Culture, The Encyclopedia of Religion in America, The Encyclopaedia of Judaism, The Companion to Judaism (Volume I), The Companion to Judaism: Readers’ Guide (Volume II), Milestone Documents of World Religions, American Religious History: Belief and Society Through Time, The Wiley-Blackwell Histories of Religion: The Wiley-Blackwell History of Jews and Judaism, and Jewish History, Religion, and Culture: A Cambridge Survey.
+Kaplan has also written encyclopedic articles on various topics related to Judaism for volumes including Encyclopaedia Judaica, Worldmark Encyclopedia of Religious Practices, The Cambridge Dictionary of Judaism and Jewish Culture, The Encyclopedia of Religion in America, The Encyclopaedia of Judaism, The Companion to Judaism (Volume I), The Companion to Judaism: Readers’ Guide (Volume II), Milestone Documents of World Religions, American Religious History: Belief and Society Through Time, The Wiley-Blackwell Histories of Religion: The Wiley-Blackwell History of Jews and Judaism, and Jewish History, Religion, and Culture: A Cambridge Survey.

 He has written reviews of books from his contemporaries, including Robert H. Mnookin’s The Jewish American Paradox: Embracing Choice in a Changing World, Steven R. Weisman’s, The Chosen Wars: How Judaism Became an American Religion, Jack Wertheimer’s The New American Judaism: How Jews Practice Their Religion Today, and Jews in the Center: Conservative Synagogues and their Members (Jack Wertheimer, Ed.).
 Kaplan contributed two essays - "Autonomy" and "South Africa" - to a collection titled The Reader’s Guide to Judaism: A Bibliographic Guide to English-Language Books and Essays on Judaism, which was nominated for a Jewish Book Award in 2000.